Shimpirawat/studentFeedbackSystem/README.md

-#         studentFeedbackSystem
+#Student Feedback System
-# This is a simple GUI based application which is very easy to understand and use.
-It uses Tkinter module for the GUI.
+          This is a simple GUI based application which is very easy to understand and use.
+#Language Used
+          Python
+#Libraries Used
+          Tkinter
+          messageBox